Xilinx Partial Reconfiguration Tools & Techniques

 - Debugging Partial Reconfiguration Designs

-- Lab 2: Floorplanning – Illustrates how to create efficient Pblocks for a Partial Reconfiguration design.
-At the end of this lab, you will understand the impact of the SNAPPING_MODE property for a Pblock.
+- Lab 3: Floorplanning the PR Design – Illustrates how to create efficient Pblocks for a Partial Reconfiguration design.
+At the end of this lab, you will understand the impact of the SNAPPING_MODE property for a Pblock

-- Lab 3: Using the PRC IP in Partial Reconfiguration Designs – Illustrates using the PRC IP and hardware triggers to manage partial bitstreams.
+- Lab 4: Using the Partial Reconfiguration Controller in a PR Design – Illustrates using the PRC IP and hardware triggers to manage partial bitstreams.

-- Lab 6: Using ILA Cores to Debug Partial Reconfiguration Designs – Demonstrates using ILA cores to debug PR designs and shows which signals to monitor during debugging.
+- Lab 7: Debugging a Partial Reconfiguration Design – Demonstrates using ILA cores to debug PR designs and shows which signals to monitor during debugging.

 Looking for team-based training, or other locations?